 The use of bottle-feeding for longer can gradually move front teeth forward.

 Scientists say that the repetitive nature of thumb sucking serves the sedative process of the brain.
 But thumb-sucking does not help your oral health; thumb-sucking may result in damage to the teeth.

-Your teeth are supposed to be aligned with each other and symmetrical on the upper and lower jawline.
+Your teeth are supposed to align with each other and symmetrical on the upper and lower jawline.
 If you are experiencing any pain in the jaw or sometimes in the neck area, this can indicate a misaligned bite.

 When a person pushes the tongue between the upper and lower teeth, this practice creates a gap between the permanent teeth by moving the teeth outward.

 With periodontitis, also known as periodontal disease, tooth support is weak, and tooth flare can occur prematurely.
 If you have gum disease, you must first see a periodontist and treat gum disease before engaging in orthodontics and cosmetic dental care.